samthebest/movielens/README.md

 # Run

-After building, and having run bootstrap.sh to get the data.
+After building, and having run bootstrap.sh to get the data;

-`java -cp target/scala-2.11/movielens-assembly-1.jar movielens.StatsApp`
+`./bin/run.sh`

 Output will be in `data/target/`